section-engineering-education/engineering-education/content/articles/time-series-decomposition-in-python/index.md

 ![residual](/engineering-education/time-series-decomposition-in-python/residual.png)

 As we said, the time series value is usually a combination of the above components at any point in time.
-These values can be due to summing up all components, multiplying them together, or interacting with both operations.
+These values can be summed up all components, multiplying them together, or interacting with both operations.

 Therefore, we use the following three models when decomposing a time series:
 1. Additive time series model